ret2pop/crypto-web/README.md

 See the `run` section for more details.
 ### API Key
 Place the api key in ./apikey.txt before running the dockerfile, or alternatively place it in ./secret/apikey.txt if you're running without docker.
+If you're running with Kubernetes, replace the value in `k8s/secret.yaml` with your api key.
 ## Run
 Run these commands within the project root (installing with docker):
 ```bash